Azkarehman/Lung-Nodule-Classification/README.md

 After multiple experimentation, we found the best suitable method for the problem.
 Cross fold validation was done and our results were reported to be 93.5%

-Note: **The methodology developed has not been published yet, the publication is in INPROGRESS status.